Tools

 You can also assign tools to all agents globally:

-defaults.tools are merged into each agent's own tools list with duplicates removed.
 Set defaults.tools: [] to disable global default tools, or set agents.<name>.include_default_tools: false to opt out a specific agent.

-When the same tool appears in both defaults.tools and an agent's tools with inline overrides, the per-agent overrides take priority (with non-overlapping keys merged from both).
+When the same tool appears in both defaults.tools and an agent's tools with inline overrides, the per-agent overrides take priority, with non-overlapping keys merged from both.

 See Per-Agent Tool Configuration for the full override syntax and merge order.